highchair/artinruins-com/_property/crescent-park.md

   - url: crescent-park-photo-studio-c2010.jpg
     caption: 'The old Crescent Park studio has been re-created by Ed Serowik at the still-operating carousel.'

 imagescredit: 'Postcards from various auction sites and Google Image Search.
-Few photos from the Providence Journal.'
+Few photos from the Providence Journal.
+Sanborn Map from the Brown University research collection.'
 ---

 ### Reason for Demolition